mzeidenberg/fall24_0479_website/content/home/syllabus.md

 I plan to use the following breakdown for grading.

-* 5% - In-Class Participation
+* 5% - In-Class Exercises
 * 25% - Homework
-* 35% - Midterm Exam
+* 50% - Weekly Quizzes
-* 35% - Final Exam
+* 20% - Final Exam

-## In-Class Participation
+## In-Class Exercises

-I will be posting problems on Ed (see below) to be done during class.
+I will be posting exercises on Ed (see below) to be done during class.

-You don't need to get these problems right, but you do need to try to do them, that is, post some answer, in order to get credit for class participation.
+You don't need to get these exercise right, but you do need to try to do them, that is, post some answer, in order to get credit for them.

-Credit will only be given for answers posted during class time.
-And if you post some answer to 75% of the problems I post, you will get full credit for participation.
+If you post some answer to 75% of the problems I post, you will get full credit for them.

-This is for two purposes: to make the class more interactive, and to encourage attendance.

 ## Homework